sysadmin-info/sysadmin.info.pl/content/en/blog/integrating-openbao-password-manager-vault-for-enhanced-secret-management-in-gitlab.md

 ### Summary

 The above steps cover the installation of Go, downloading and building OpenBao with the user interface, configuring OpenBao, and integrating it with GitLab.
 This allows you to securely store and manage secrets used in your CI/CD pipelines.

-If you have additional questions or need further assistance, let me know!
+#### Walkthrough video

+{{<youtube >}}